mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 beside the status you wish to change.
 You may alter any of the fields as described in the section above, ‘Creating a template’.
 Additionally you can delete the template from this page.

+#### HTML content in templates

+HTML tags are permitted in response templates, which makes it possible to include images or rich text formatting in the updates which are added to reports.

+Refer to the section ["HTML Content in notices"](#html-content-in-notices) above for details of what tags and attributes are allowed.

 </div>

 <div class="admin-task" markdown="1" id="view-statistics">